Go back to the information sheet that came with your court forms packet. Read it carefully. It tells you how to serve and file your forms.

 What if I am the one who was served with the papers?

 The spouse who files and serves the papers is the "Plaintiff".
 The spouse who receives the papers is the "Defendant".
 There is no advantage to being the spouse that serves the paperwork first.

 The court papers you receive may include an "Acknowledgment of Receipt" form.
 This form is used to simplify and expedite the "service" process.
 By signing and returning the form, you are only agreeing that you got the divorce papers.
 You are not agreeing to everything in the Plaintiff's Complaint.
-You will have the chance to explain where you stand on issues at the conference, the mediation, and any formal hearings you may have.
+You will have the chance to explain where you stand on issues at mediation, and any formal hearings you may have.

 Read on.
 The rest of this information applies to both parents.
 Within two or three weeks of getting the Plaintiff's Complaint, the court will send both of you a scheduling notice for a Case Management Conference.

 - You can avoid paying a "service fee" if the other parent signs the acknowledgement of service form.
 You can give the papers to the other parent by hand or regular mail.
 If the other parent does not agree to this, you will have to pay for "service."
 Learn your options by reading the Information Sheet (see above).